torchnyu/blog/_posts/2019-12-29-dr-stackoverflow-or-how-i-learned.md

 [post](https://codeblog.jonskeet.uk/2010/08/29/writing-the-perfect-question/)
 as well.

+However if you do face some resistance or snark, it is good to push back, albeit gently and politely.
+A comment noting why your answer is not a duplicate or describing the problem in more detail will notify the responders that maybe they should take a second look.

-It also helps to be polite.
+In general it helps to be polite.
 You may be panicking and stressed and under a deadline, but that doesn't mean you should be rude.
 I try to always end the question with a thank you and my name.
 It may seem overly polite or formal but I hope it endears me to anybody reading the question.